pantheon-systems/documentation/source/docs/articles/local/rsync-and-sftp.md

 **Site (SITE):** 3ef6264e-51d9-43b9-a60b-6cc22c3129308as83

 ### Download a Drupal Directory from Pantheon
-Next we will download the contents of the `sites/default/files` directory into a folder on our local environment in our home folder called `files`
+Next we will download the contents of the `sites/default/files` directory into a folder on our local environment in our `files` home folder.

     $: export ENV=dev
     $: export SITE=3ef6264e-51d9-43b9-a60b-6cc22c3129308as83
     $: rsync -rlvz --size-only --ipv4 --progress -e 'ssh -p 2222' $ENV.$SITE@appserver.$ENV.$SITE.drush.in:code/sites/default/files/ ~/files

 ### Download a WordPress Directory from Pantheon
-Download the contents of the `wp-content/uploads` directory into a folder on our local environment in our home folder called `files`
+Download the contents of the `wp-content/uploads` directory into a folder on our local environment in the `files` home folder.

     $: export ENV=dev
     $: export SITE=3ef6264e-51d9-43b9-a60b-6cc22c3129308as83